syncfusion-content/ej2-gantt-docs/ej2-javascript/gantt/context-menu.md

 To use the context menu, inject the [`ContextMenu`](../api/gantt/#contextmodule) module into the Gantt control.

-The default items are listed in the following table.
+The default items are listed in the following table

 Items| Description
 ----|----